rohitk11134/FrameworkAppiumDemo/README.md

 * Appium server must be installed through the command line via npm.
 (Considering nodejs is already installed in the system and system variable is already set in environmental variables).
 * Below is the command for the same.

-  npm install -g appium --chromedriver_version="2.16" (This would avoid the comptability issue with chromedriver)
+  npm install -g appium --chromedriver_version="2.42" (This would avoid the comptability issue with chromedriver)

 #Steps to run the code:
-* Clone/Download the project and import it in Eclipse IDE
+* Clone/Download the project into a local directory.
+Import the downloaded project in Eclipse IDE
-* Once code is imported, click on 'Project' from eclipse header toolbar, then select and click 'Clean'
+* Once code is imported, click on 'Project' from eclipse header toolbar, then select and click 'Clean' from the drop-down
 * From project explorer, right click on the OneDine project and select Maven - > Update the project
 * Now start appium server through cmd/terminal via below command:
   * appium --allow-insecure chromedriver_autodownload
 * Open an emulator/simulator
-* Go to the project directory throgh cmd/terminal and run the below command and it will start running.
+* Go to the project directory through cmd/terminal and run the below command and it will start running.
   * mvn clean verify